Aviel-Resnick/Aviel-Resnick.github.io/README.md

 ## Deploy model

 This repo owns the `avielresnick.com` custom domain via GitHub Pages (served from `master`, root path).
-It does not contain hand-edited game source anymore — the root (and any project subdirectories, e.g. future `/oceans-eleven`) are pushed here automatically by each project's own CI:

 - Homepage/lander source lives in [`lunar-lander-resume`](https://github.com/Aviel-Resnick/lunar-lander-resume); its `public/` folder is what gets deployed here on every push to that repo's `main`.
 - Each project repo pushes via a scoped, write-only SSH deploy key registered on this repo (see repo Settings → Deploy keys), not a personal access token.